 The four-nation Eurofighter Typhoon is a foreplane delta-wing, beyond-visual-range, close air fighter aircraft with surface attack capability.
-Eurofighter has 'supercruise' capability: it can fly at sustained speeds of over Mach 1 without the use of afterburner.
+Eurofighter has ‘supercruise’ capability, which enables high-speed flight at sustained speeds of over Mach 1 without the use of afterburner.

-Development of the aircraft has been carried out by Eurofighter GmbH, based in Munich and wholly owned by BAE Systems of the UK, Alenia Aeronautica of Italy and the EADS Deutschland (formerly DaimlerChrysler) and EADS Spain (formerly CASA).
-In January 2003, Norway signed an agreement for industrial participation in the project, but has not committed to purchase of the fighter.
+Development of the aircraft has been carried out by Eurofighter GmbH, based in Munich, Germany, and wholly owned by BAE Systems of the UK, Alenia Aeronautica of Italy and the EADS Deutschland (formerly DaimlerChrysler) and EADS Spain (formerly CASA), both of which are managed by Airbus Military.

 The aircraft will remain in service until 2040.